ahmadtourei/das-anomaly/README.md

 ## Instructions
 The main steps for using the package are as follows:
 1. Generate PSD plots: Using the _plot_psd_ scripts, create power spectral density (PSD) plots in RGB format.
 We average the energy over a desired time window and stack all channels together to create a PSD with channels on the X-axis and frequency on the Y-axis.
-We create PSD of normal images (images without any anomaly or seismic event) and known seismic events.
-We can use MPI to distribute plotting PSDs over CPUs.
+We create PSD of anomaly-free images (usually background noise) and known seismic events.
+We can use Open MPI to distribute plotting PSDs over CPUs.
-2. Training: Using the _train_model_ scripts, randomly select train and test PSD images and train the model on normal PSD images.
+2. Train: Using the _train_model_ scripts, randomly select train and test PSD images and train the model on anomaly-free PSD images.
-3. Testing and thresholding: Using the _validate_and_plot_density_ jupyter notebook, validate the trained model and find an appropriate density score as a threshold for anomaly detection.
+3. Test and set a threshold: Using the _validate_and_plot_density_ jupyter notebook, validate the trained model and find an appropriate density score as a threshold for anomaly detection.
-4. Run the trained model on the data: Using the _detect_anomalies_ scripts, detect anomalies in PSD images with the trained model and write their information.
+4. Run the trained model: Using the _detect_anomalies_ scripts, detect anomalies in PSD images via the trained model and write their information (single processor or use Open MPI).
 Then using the _count_anomalies_ scripts, count the number of detected anomalies.

 ## Package's Dependencies
 - [DASCore](https://dascore.org/)